Code Static Analysis with OpenRewrite and AI Skills

 void run(String url) throws Exception {

-// the literal concatenation(hard-code) should be safe or low risk
+// the literal concatenation(hard-code) should be low risk

 Runtime.getRuntime().exec("curl " + CURL_VERSION);